-Capital Area MPO staff looked at many different statistical methods to get at the fundamental question, "What is a community of concern?"
-With the end in mind, there were 3 principles that guided how to define if an area was "in" or "out" statistically:
+Capital Area MPO staff looked at many different statistical methods to get at the fundamental question, "What is a Community of Concern?"
+With that goal in mind, there were 3 principles that guided how to define if an area was "in" or "out" statistically:

 - 1) If everyone is special, no one is special; we do not want to set the threshold too low.
-Ideally around 60% of the region should not trigger 2 or more measures; around 75% one or more. - 2) Be as inclusive as possible in light of the above; we do not want to leave anyone out without good reason. - 3) The final analysis should yield a pattern that allows for targeted outreach and a meaningful analysis of transportation investments.
+Ideally around 60% of the region should not trigger 2 or more measures; around 75% one or more. - 2) Be as inclusive as possible considering the above; we do not want to leave anyone out without good reason. - 3) The final analysis should yield a pattern that allows for targeted outreach and a meaningful analysis of transportation investments.